 We study the intersections between behaviour and ecology, humans and non-humans

 Behaviour is everything organisms do from the moment they are born until the moment they die.
 Ecology is all the resultant relationships among these organisms and with the environment.
 But everything that organisms do (including ourselves) has an impact on something else —we interact.
 We interact with the environment, with our peers, with other species.
 And these interactions have consequences.

-At the LABIRINTO, we are interested in mapping the network that these behavioural and ecological interactions form to understand their nature and to measure their consequences for individual organisms, their populations, their communities, and the ecosystems around us all.
+At the LABIRINTO, we are interested in mapping the network that these behavioural and ecological interactions form to describe their nature and measure their consequences for organisms, populations, and communities.
 We study the intersections between behaviour and ecology both theoretically and in the field, combining computer models with real-world data.
 We focus on the interactions between humans and marine animals, because of their learning ability, social complexity, and the exciting fieldwork challenges they impose.